davidecapone/StudyAppCards/README.md

 - **Question Sets**: Organize questions into sets for different subjects or topics.
 - **Practice Mode**: Test your knowledge by answering questions from different sets.
 - **Pomodoro Mode**: Balance study sessions with breaks using the Pomodoro technique.
+---
+## Project Architecture
+This project follows the Model-View-Presenter (MVP) architecture pattern, which helps to separate concerns and enhance testability.
+The MVP pattern divides the application into three main components: Model, View, and Presenter.

+### Model
+The Model component is responsible for handling the data of the application.
+It includes the business logic, data retrieval, and storage mechanisms.
+In our project, the Model is divided into several packages:
+- **converters**: Handles data conversion for database storage.
+- **dao**: Data Access Object interfaces for database operations.
+- **database**: Database configuration and initialization.
+- **domain**: Core domain models like `Question`, `Answer`, and `QuestionSet`.
+- **entity**: Entities representing database tables.

+### View
+The View component is responsible for displaying data and handling user interactions.
+It includes the Activity and View classes that form the user interface.
+Each View interacts with a corresponding Presenter to update the UI and process user inputs.

+### Presenter
+The Presenter acts as a middleman between the Model and the View.
+It retrieves data from the Model, applies business logic, and updates the View accordingly.
+The Presenter also handles user input, processes it, and updates the Model.

+---
 ## Installation
 1. Clone the repository:
 ```bash